ralfbecher/q-risotto/README.md

 See [config.js](./config.js) for configurations.

-Start on Qlik Sense server with `npm server` or integrate into Qlik Sense ServiceDispatcher.
+Start on Qlik Sense server with `npm start` or integrate into Qlik Sense ServiceDispatcher.

 Navigate with browser or other tools to `https://<qlik sense server name>:1338/<endpoint>`